Google Merchant Center suspended: don't panic, but act quickly

 Step 4: submit a reinstatement request (and what to say)

 When you submit, be specific.
-Don't write "I've reviewed my account and fixed everything."
-Instead, list the specific changes you made:
+List the changes you made:

 - "Updated return policy to clearly state 30-day returns with full refund, now visible in site footer and on all product pages"